codefresh-io/docs.codefresh.io/_docs/troubleshooting/runtime-issues.md

 1. Select **Show Develop menu in menu bar**, and close the Preferences window.
 1. From the menu bar, select **Develop**, and then select **Disable Cross-Origin Restrictions**.
 1. Reload the page.

 <br>

 **Edge**
-1. To the left of the URL, click the Lock icon, and then select **Site permissions**.
+1. To the left of the URL, click the Lock icon, and then select **Permissions for this site**.
 1. Scroll down to **Location**, and then select **Allow** as the default for `g.codefresh.io`.
 1. Click **Save**.
 1. Reload the page.